 Role of Vivitrol in Treating Opioid Use Disorder

 In 2020, opioid drug overdose deaths in the United States increased to 69,710.
 In 2016, almost 2.1 million people had opioid use disorder.
-Opioid addiction is a treatable medical condition that occurs due to changes in the brain’s chemistry.
-When someone is addicted to opioids, the desire to fulfill cravings or prevent withdrawal symptoms can be strong and difficult to control on their own.
-During MAT, your healthcare provider may prescribe Vivitrol along with counseling sessions to treat opioid addiction.
+Opioid addiction is a treatable medical condition that occurs due to brain chemistry changes.
+When someone is addicted to opioids, the desire to fulfill cravings or prevent withdrawal symptoms can be strong and difficult to control independently.
+During MAT, your healthcare provider may prescribe Vivitrol and counseling sessions to treat opioid addiction.

 How Does Vivitrol Work in Treating OUD?

-Vivitrol is an opioid antagonist that binds itself to the mu-opioid receptors in a competitive manner, inhibiting the effects of opioids.
-It is an effective form of treatment for OUD as it tricks the brain into disliking illicit drugs like cocaine, heroin, or hallucinogens.
+Vivitrol is an opioid antagonist that binds itself to the mu-opioid receptors competitively, inhibiting the effects of opioids.
+It is an effective treatment for OUD as it tricks the brain into disliking illicit drugs like cocaine, heroin, or hallucinogens.